 If you have enough or nearly enough money to buy a car outright – If you can pay for the full amount for your vehicle upfront without putting yourself in financial hardship.
 The amount you’ll save on interest rates alone ($7,000-$8,000 from the above example) makes it worth it.
 And if you almost have enough but not quite.
 It’s worth it to scrimp and save for a few extra months.
 Put yourself on a budget plan and contribute more money each month to your “auto fund.”

 Loan Risks – They may call them military auto loans, but these loans are offered by private financial institutions.
 So you’re subject to the same rules and potential penalties as a civilian taking out a loan.
 On top of that, an auto loan, unlike an unsecured debt.
-Cannot be written off by filing for bankruptcy.
-If you end up defaulting on your loan.
-It will severely damage your credit rating and ability to take out loans in the future.
+It cannot be written off by filing for bankruptcy.
+If you end up defaulting on your loan and having your vehicle repossessed.
+It will severely damage your credit rating and the ability to take out loans in the future.

 Tips to Getting a Military Car Loan: